About Ncorpi\(\mathcal{O}\,\)N

 #define instant_merger_bool 0 //Determines if the collisions all result in a merger.

-#define fragmentation_bool 1 //Determines if the outcome of the collision should be either a merge, a partial fragmentation, a full fragmentation, or a catastrophic disruption, depending on the relative velocity and according to the fragmentation model of Ncorpi\(\mathcal{O}\)N.
+#define fragmentation_bool 1 //Determines if the outcome of the collision should be either a merge, a partial fragmentation, a full fragmentation, or a catastrophic disruption,

-You can choose, among other things,how collisions should be resolved or how mutual interactions should be handled.
+You can choose, among other things, how collisions should be resolved or how mutual interactions should be handled.
 Here we choose to handle mutual interactions with FalcON (by far best) and to resolve collisions with the built-in fragmentation model of Ncorpi\(\mathcal{O}\)N.

 Tree